Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 • acute glomerulonephritis;

-• the malignant nature of hypertension;
+• malignant nature of hypertension;

-• polycystic neoplasms in the renal tissues;
+• polycystic neoplasms in renal tissues;

-• the development of Addison's disease.
+• development of Addison's disease.

-Also, the causes of increased renin in the blood can be nephrotic syndrome or a condition preceding it, and cirrhosis of the liver.
+Also, causes of increased renin in the blood can be nephrotic syndrome or a condition preceding it, and cirrhosis of the liver.

 The main thing to remember is that high renin is more dangerous than low renin, and the same goes for the hormone aldosterone.